If you’re used to 24h shopping, you might get a shock in Vienna.

 There are exceptions (for example, souvenir sellers can open on Sundays), but here are typical opening times in Vienna:

-Supermarket chains – open sometime between 7 am and 7.45 am and close sometime between 7 pm and 8 pm on a weekday, depending on the chain and location.
-Saturday they typically close at 6pm.
+These open sometime between 7 am and 8 am (tending toward the later end of the range) and close sometime between 7 pm and 8 pm on a weekday (ditto), depending on the chain and location.
+Saturday they typically close at 6 pm.
 They do not open on Sundays.

 There is considerable store-by-store variation within the allowed opening hours, so check before shopping.